reveurmichael/machine_learning/Readme.md

 Week 4:
 - Local deployment.
 - Data Augmentation (no tutorial from prof.) for better performance.
+    - For Data Augmentation, follow this: https://open-academy.github.io/machine-learning/assignments/ml-fundamentals/ml-overview-mnist.html

 Week 5:
+- Cloud deployment
-- Cloud deployment, for the ML web app, as well as for GoHugo and reveal.js website.
+    - for the ML web app
+    - as well as for GoHugo and reveal.js website.
 - GitHub WebHook (no tutorial from prof., things are to be done by students).

 Week 6: